1Hive/tulip-frontend/TestReadme.md

 ## Getting started

-There are currently four pools setup in the test contract: wETH, HNY, Agaave, and Dai.
+There are currently four pools setup in the test contract: wETH, HNY, Agave, and Dai.

 You can obtain wETH on Rinkeby by following [this link](https://rinkeby.etherscan.io/address/0xc778417E063141139Fce010982780140Aa0cD5Ab#writeContract) and interacting with the deposit function.

 You can obtain Dai on Rinkeby by following the instructions outlined [here](https://ethereum.stackexchange.com/questions/82556/how-to-obtain-rinkeby-dai).

-To obtain HNY or Agaave on Rinkeby, please reach out to saltorious#7801 on Discord, or any moderator within the Tulip swarm.
+To obtain HNY or Agave on Rinkeby, please reach out to saltorious#7801 on Discord, or any moderator within the Tulip swarm.

 ## Sending a deposit